Jason Bunyan: Racing career

 He won the New Zealand Championship from 2004 to 2006, 2008 to 2010, 2012 to 2014 and 2016.
 The ten wins broke the previous record of nine wins held by Larry Ross.

 Bunyan began his British leagues career when signing for Poole Pirates for the 1995 Premier League speedway season.
 After a season with Oxford Cheetahs he moved to join the Isle of Wight Islanders from 1997 to 1998.
 He spent three seasons with Ipswich Witches from 1999 to 2001 and two seasons with Coventry from 2003 to 2004 before turning his attention to New Zealand after every British season.

-In 2007, he captained the Isle of Wight Islanders to the Premier League Fours Championship and partnered Chris Holder to the Premier League Pairs title.
+In 2007, he captained the Isle of Wight Islanders to the Premier League Fours Championship, held on 8 July 2007, at the East of England Arena and partnered Chris Holder to the Premier League Pairs title.
+From 2009 to 2010 he rode for Stoke Potters and was made the club captain.

 For 2011 Bunyan signed with the Plymouth Devils before moving to Rye House Rockets in 2012.
 He remained with the Rockets until August 2014 when he was injured and subsequently retired after the season.